 Starting in 2008, Lisa Schott and her husband, George, became the chairpersons for an event that benefits the Arthritis Foundation.
 This is in honor of George’s late daughter, Jennifer, who had a very severe case of juvenile rheumatoid arthritis.
 The event is called the Fruitcakes in the Alley bowling tournament.
 It is sponsored by the Parrot Heads of Central Florida, a not-for-profit social organization with deep ties to the needs of the Central Florida community.
 The Parrot Heads main interest is giving back and, of course, having a good time doing it!
 Members include singles, couples, and families interested in “leaving this world a little better than we found it”.

 In its inaugural year, the Fruitcakes in the Alley event raised over $10,000 for the Arthritis Foundation.
-The 7th annual event in 2015 raised over $41,000, bringing our 7-year total to more than $188,000!
-The next event is planned for January 29 – 31, 2016.
-Please visit www.fruitcakesinthealley.com for more information about registering for the event or to become a corporate sponsor!
+The 9th annual event in 2017 raised over $53,000, bringing our 9-year total to more than $294,000!
+Please visit www.fruitcakesinthealley.com for more information.

 Most people don’t realize that Juvenile Arthritis affects an estimated 300,000 children in the United States alone.
 Juvenile Rheumatoid Arthritis (JRA) is the most common type of arthritis in children and is usually diagnosed between the ages of two and sixteen.
 The disease often affects joints but can also involve other organs as well as weakening a child’s immune defense system.
 It is an incurable autoimmune disease that can have a devastating, life long impact on children.
 In some cases it can be life threatening.
 The causative agent of JRA is still unknown but research is ongoing to find the cause and to develop medications to treat, and hopefully prevent, this devastating disease.